 - Science Advances (AAAS).
 MSU authors receive a 15% discount to publish in the gold open access Science Advances journal because the MSU Libraries maintains subscriptions to the other 3 AAAS journals.
 MSU authors should provide the number 02526387 upon acceptance of their papers to have the discount applied.

 - MSU is a member of the Association of Research Libraries' TOME (Toward an Open Monograph Ecosystem) project.
 Colleges and universities participating in TOME are providing at least three baseline publishing grants of $15,000 to support the publication of open access monographs.
 Due to budget restrictions, as of 2020, MSU's TOME award is temporarily suspended.

 - Participation in the HathiTrust and GoogleBooks projects to digitize public domain works such as out-of-copyright books and government documents.

-Adding open access materials to our collections.
+Adding open access materials to our collections and catalog.

 - All publications listed in the Directory of Open Access Journals are added to the MSU library catalog.